-- 1. has been denied participation in the past ten (10) years by any federal or state agency in any housing development program; - 2. within the past ten (10) years has been a debtor in a bankruptcy, or has been a party in a civil, administrative or criminal matter which resulted in an adverse fair housing settlement, an adverse civil rights settlement, or an adverse federal or state government proceeding and settlement against that party or a pattern of adverse civil proceeding and judgments against that party as evidenced by three (3) or more adverse judgments within the previous five (5) years; - 3. has defaulted on a mortgage, or has a mortgage loan arrearage of three (3) months or more within the last five (5) years on any publicly subsidized project; - 4. has been a member of the Development Team within the past ten (10) years in a project which previously received an allocation of tax credits but failed to meet standards or requirements of the tax credit allocation or failed to fulfill one (1) of the representations contained in the application for tax credits; - 5. has been found to be directly or indirectly responsible for any other project within the past five (5) years in which there is or was uncorrected noncompliance with state or federal rules, regulations or standards for more than three (3) months from the date of notification by the ADOH or any other state allocating agency; - 6. has outstanding compliance issues with HUD or ADOH; - 7. has been involved in any project awarded tax credits in which a Final Allocation (8609) has not been issued where there has been a Material Change in the project, general partners or managing members, that ADOH did not approve in writing beforehand;
+- 1. has been denied participation in the past ten (10) years by any federal or state agency in any housing development program; - 2. within the past ten (10) years has been a debtor in a bankruptcy, or has been a party in a civil, administrative or criminal matter which resulted in an adverse fair housing settlement, an adverse civil rights settlement, or an adverse federal or state government proceeding and settlement against that party or a pattern of adverse civil proceeding and judgments against that party as evidenced by three (3) or more adverse judgments within the previous five (5) years; - 3. has defaulted on a mortgage, or has a mortgage loan arrearage of three (3) months or more within the last five (5) years on any publicly subsidized project; - 4. has been a member of the Development Team within the past ten (10) years in a project which previously received an allocation of tax credits but failed to meet standards or requirements of the tax credit allocation or failed to fulfill one (1) of the representations contained in the application for tax credits; - 5. has been found to be directly or indirectly responsible for any other project within the past five (5) years in which there is or was uncorrected noncompliance with state or federal rules, regulations or standards for more than three (3) months from the date of notification by the ADOH or any other state allocating agency; - 6. has outstanding compliance issues with HUD or ADOH; - 7. has been involved in any project awarded tax credits in which a Final Allocation (8609) has not been issued where there has been a Material Change in the project, general partners, or managing members, that ADOH did not approve in writing beforehand; - 8. has been removed by the ADOH from the ownership of a project that is subject of an Application; or

-- 8. has been removed by the ADOH from the ownership of a project that is subject of an Application; or - 9. is not in good standing with the ADOH.
+9. is not in good standing with the ADOH.

-A disqualification under this Section will result in an individual or entity involved not being allowed to participate in the 2017 cycle and may also result in the ADOH removing from consideration any Application where they are identified.
+A disqualification under this Section will result in an individual or entity involved not being allowed to participate in the 2018 cycle and may also result in the ADOH removing from consideration any Application where they are identified.

-2.6 2017 Set-Asides
+2.6 2018 Set-Asides

 In the event that there is more than one (1) qualified Application in a Set-Aside category, ADOH will allocate Tax Credits first to the highest-scoring Applications (other than in the State Special Project Set-Aside) meeting all eligibility, threshold, and underwriting requirements in the order of Set-Aside categories below.
-Applicants that request consideration in a Set-Aside category must have a minimum score of 125 to qualify for each category, and no one Project awarded Tax Credits under the 2017 Set-Aside categories will receive more than \$1,750,000 in Tax Credits through this Plan.
+Applicants that request consideration in a Set-Aside category must have a minimum score of sixty (60) to qualify for each category, and no one (1) Project awarded Tax Credits under the 2017 Set-Aside categories will receive more than \$2,000,000 in Tax Credits through this Plan.
 Applicants not selected in a Set-Aside category will be evaluated with other Applications for the remaining available Tax Credits, but will still be required to complete the Project as presented in the Application.
-Applicants not selected in the Section 811 Set-Aside in the 2017 round will be required to accept Section 811 voucher holders during future years, in the event that ADOH has vouchers available.